Customer Service: 847.222.9546

 The DAO: Histamine Ratio

-helps detect subtle imbalances between histamine and DAO levels.
+This ratio helps detect subtle imbalances between histamine and DAO levels.
 Even if the DAO enzyme level is normal when histamine is high, symptoms can occur.
 A low ratio indicates that there may not be enough of the DAO enzyme relative to the amount of histamine in your body.

 This compound plays an important role in the opening of small intestine tight junctions.
 The loss of gut wall integrity during conditions such sepsis might be pivotal and has been described in various experiments involving human studies.